 Where: Newcastle Park and Ride Newcastle, CA (map)

-Leader Name: Larry Merlo E-mail: larry_merlo@yahoo.com
+Leader Name: Bruce Wilson E-mail: bawjen@gmail.com

 All pace ride.
 Riders ride at their own pace or form groups riding a similar pace.
 Often times, there are no regroups due to the short distances offered.
 Approximately 25 miles.
 No sweep.